 Identifying Values & Committing to Action

 Identifying what kind of person your ideal self would be and living by the values connected to that are key pieces in responding differently to the urge to engage with compulsions.
-When a person can clearly identify their values and articulate the time that they deviated from them, they are able to commit to more intentional choices in the future.
+When people can identify their values and articulate the time that they deviated from them, they can commit to more intentional choices in the future.
 This can drastically reduce compulsions and increase a person’s sense of autonomy over their own life that they previously could not access with OCD.

 What to Expect During ACT Treatment

 Working with a therapist to treat OCD by using ACT will include typical-length sessions (about 50 minutes), and most people need at least a year of treatment to begin seeing relief from symptoms.
-Some people need several years of treatment and/or medication before they begin seeing relief, and how long treatment takes depends on individual factors – such as severity, subtypes of obsessions and compulsions, as well as the client’s environment outside of sessions.
+Treatment length varies based on severity, OCD type, and a person’s environment.

 ACT sessions will involve:

-- Exploring your current mental state: This includes identifying the obsessions you’re having and any feelings and internal reactions that you’re having in response to these.
+- Exploring your current mental state: This includes identifying your obsessions and any feelings and internal reactions you’re having in response to these.

-- Outlining your ideal self and your core values: Identifying these things act as your “North Star” that will help you to make intentional decisions about what behaviors you engage with after experiencing obsessions.
+- Outlining your ideal self and core values: Identifying these things will act as your “North Star,” helping you make intentional decisions about your behaviors after experiencing obsessions.

-- Committing to specific actions: Once you have identified different ways that you can act in alignment with your ideal self and values, the next step is to talk with your therapist about what it would look like to commit to those and live a life that feels more aligned.
+- Committing to specific actions: Once you have identified different ways to align with your ideal self and values, the next step is to talk with your therapist about what it would look like to commit to those and live a life that feels more aligned.

 How to Find an ACT Therapist for OCD